stijn-volckaert/ReMon-llvm/README.md

 This repository hosts the LLVM part of the ReMon atomicize compiler.

 This compiler does three things:
-- It refuses to compile code that discards the `_Atomic` type-qualifier through type casts.
+- It refuses to compile code that discards the `_Atomic` or `volatile` type-qualifier through pointer type casts.
-- It refuses to compile code that uses `_Atomic` variables in inline assembly.
+- It refuses to compile code that uses `_Atomic` or `volatile` variables in inline assembly.
 - It can instrument atomic operations by adding a call to `mvee_atomic_preop` before and a call to `mvee_atomic_postop` after every atomic instruction.
 - It can link binaries to libclang_rt.sync-<arch>.so.
 This library implements the preop/postop interface.